 Autism Incorrectly Categorized as Childhood Schizophrenia

-For decades following Bleuler’s work, children who displayed what we now recognize as autistic traits were frequently classified under childhood schizophrenia.
-Medical professionals misunderstood these brain differences and often attributed them to emotional disturbance or psychological trauma.
+For decades after Bleuler’s work, doctors grouped children with autistic traits under childhood schizophrenia.
+Medical professionals misunderstood these brain differences.
+They often blamed them on emotional disturbance or psychological trauma.

-This misunderstanding resulted in misdiagnosis, stigma, and ineffective or even harmful treatment approaches.
-Many autistic children were judged, misunderstood, and forced to fit into diagnostic categories that did not reflect who they actually were.
+Many autistic children were judged, misunderstood, and placed into categories that did not reflect who they actually were.

 Grunya Sukhareva’s Early Contributions

-In the 1920s, Russian psychiatrist Grunya Sukhareva documented children who displayed traits we now understand as autistic characteristics.
-Her work was remarkably insightful for its time, noting unique communication styles, social differences, and sensitivities.
-However, it did not receive the recognition it deserved globally until much later.
+In the 1920s, Russian psychiatrist Grunya Sukhareva documented children who showed traits we now recognize as autistic.
+Her work was ahead of its time.
+She noted unique communication styles, social differences, and sensitivities.

 Leo Kanner and “Infantile Autism”

-A major turning point came in 1943, when psychiatrist Leo Kanner published research describing what he called “infantile autism.”
-His work outlined traits distinct from schizophrenia and emphasized differences in social connection, communication style, and preference for routine and predictability.
+A major turning point came in 1943.
+Psychiatrist Leo Kanner published research on what he called “infantile autism.”
+He outlined traits distinct from schizophrenia.
+These included differences in social connection, communication style, and preference for routine.

-Although Kanner’s understanding was still imperfect by modern standards, his research marked a pivotal moment; it helped establish autism as something unique rather than a subset of another condition.
+Kanner’s understanding was still incomplete by modern standards.
+Even so, his research marked a pivotal moment.
+It helped establish autism as its own condition, not a subset of schizophrenia.

 DSM-II: Still Misunderstood

-For a long time, autism continued to be categorized incorrectly.
-In 1968, the DSM-II (Diagnostic and Statistical Manual of Mental Disorders) continued to group autistic traits under childhood schizophrenia.
-Although more attention was being paid to autistic experiences, formal recognition had not yet occurred.
+For a long time, autism continued to be grouped incorrectly.
+In 1968, the DSM-II (the manual clinicians used to classify mental health conditions) still placed autistic traits under childhood schizophrenia.
+Formal recognition as a separate diagnosis had not yet happened.

 DSM-III in 1980: The First Official Diagnosis

-Autism officially became a recognized diagnosis in 1980, with the publication of the DSM-III.
-This was the first time autism was classified as a distinct developmental diagnosis, instead of being viewed purely as a psychiatric condition.
-This is the clearest answer to the question:
+Autism officially became a recognized diagnosis in 1980 with the DSM-III.
+For the first time, clinicians classified autism as a distinct developmental diagnosis — not a psychiatric condition.

-The DSM-III helped clinicians better identify autism by outlining behavioral characteristics and encouraging a more structured approach to evaluation.
-It represented a significant step toward accuracy and respect for autistic identity.
+The DSM-III helped clinicians identify autism by outlining key behavioral traits.
+It encouraged a more structured approach to evaluation.
+Most importantly, it was a major step toward accuracy and respect for autistic identity.

 Expanding Understanding: Autism Recognized as a Spectrum